Nancy Drew: Secrets Can Kill is surprisingly deep for a 4-hour long 90s point and click game

 The puzzles are pleasingly complex, too.
 The 90s were the halcyon days of not getting any help, and Nancy doesn't narrate what she should do next out loud.
 It's up to you to put together that if, for example, Hal mentions that Hulk had a recent sports injury, you should probably go and ask Hulk about it.
 The most in-depth puzzling is a load of secret messages that are hidden on the school notice boards, many written backwards or in code, which reveal hints about checking library books, things like that.
 It's the sort of game that had me writing things down in a real life notebook, something that we praise Sam Barlow for today as a great innovation!
 How short memory is.
 Some puzzles make no sense (knowing to check an encyclopedia for the kanji for crane requires some intuitive leaps), but all in all the depth of the puzzles is what stretches the run time to four-ish hours.
 There's even a bit where a boiler is about to explode, and it's way easier to survive if you found some bolt cutters in the diner - but they're also entirely optional!
 Nice!

 Similarly, the beats about academic and financial pressure aren't what I was expecting.
 There's a subplot about a masked martial arts master secretly winning tournaments that genuinely took me by surprise.
-These issues aren't given the depth that they would be in, I dunno, a 12-hour indie game dedicated to them, and Hal's story definitely leans into a stereotye, so that's far from ideal.
+These issues aren't given the depth that they would be in, I dunno, a 12-hour indie game dedicated to them, and Hal's story definitely leans into a stereotype, so that's far from ideal.
 But I wasn't really expecting to see these sorts of issues come up at all, so some points for effort there.

 Unfortunately, while I didn't encounter any problems with the static pointing and clicking around the halls of the school aside from it being a bit clunky - even working on Steam Deck - I did have to resort to using a guide.
 It turned out that Secrets Can Kill bugged out on me, and didn't trigger a dialogue option that in turn should have triggered a threatening note.
 Alas, I had to watch the end on a YouTube let's play, and it was simplistic and obvious and didn't make best use of the cast.
 A disappointment on two counts, there.
 Still, Secrets Can Kill has given us a solid starting point for the rest of this Case Rankings series.
 I'm interested to see how Nancy's personality evolves as we go.